otoolep/questdb.io/website/blog/2020-05-12-Summing-one-billion-rows-accurately-in-68ms.md

   algorithm.
 - Our [compensated sum implementation](#implementation-with-simd-instructions)
   using SIMD instructions.
-- [Benchmark versus Clickhouse](#comparison-with-clickhouse) for naive and accurate summation methods.
+- A [benchmark versus Clickhouse](#comparison-with-clickhouse) for naive and accurate summation methods.

 ### Inaccurate summation?